avigewirtz/avigewirtz.github.io-/copy-of-gnu-compiler-collection-gcc/the-four-stage-build-process/README.md

 1.  **Preprocessing stage:** `foo.c` is sent to the preprocessor, a program that modifies C source code before actual compilation begins.
 It performs two key tasks:

-    * **Removing comments.** Comments serve to help human readers understand the code, but they are of no use to the compiler.
+    * **Removes comments.** Comments serve to help human readers understand the code, but they are of no use to the compiler.
 Hence, they can be discarded before compilation begins.
-    * **Handling preprocessor directives.** These are lines in the code that begin with a `#` (hash).
+    * **Handles preprocessor directives.** These are lines in the code that begin with a `#` (hash).
 Unlike traditional C code, they are meant to be interpreted by the preprocessor, not the compiler.
 An example of a preprocessor directive is `#include` (e.g., `#include <stdio.h>`), which instructs the preprocessor to grab the contents of the specified file and paste it directly into the current file where the `#include` directive appears.

     The preprocessed output is stored in `foo.i`.